qouteall/RustHotswapExample/README.md

 dx serve --hot-patch --package wasm_hotswap_example --target wasm32-unknown-unknown --bundle web
 ```

 On Windows, it currently cannot build due to a bug in Dioxus CLI.
-Fixed in [this PR](https://github.com/DioxusLabs/dioxus/pull/5010) (not yet merged).
+Fixed in [this PR](https://github.com/DioxusLabs/dioxus/pull/5010).
+That PR is merged but now (2025 Dec 20th) not yet included in latest release.

 The `index.html` will be used by Dioxus CLI for serving web page.